 Programs and courses are developed whenever a special need is defined and a minimum of 12 students can be enrolled.

-Senior citizens may obtain Golden Age cards and be eligible to enroll in most adult education courses free of charge.
+Persons 65 years and older who have Golden Age cards are eligible to enroll in most adult education courses free of charge.

 FINANCIAL SUPPORT